PaulanerAlex/yolo_db_tools/README.md

 - **Annotation Accuracy**: Take time to accurately annotate bounding boxes
 - **Data Balance**: Ensure good representation of your target objects
 - **Train/Val Split**: Typically 80/20 or 70/30 split is recommended
+- **Multiple Objects**: When using multiple bounding boxes per image:
+  - Annotate all instances of the target object in each image
+  - Use consistent annotation quality across all objects
+  - Consider object occlusion and overlapping cases
+  - The "Weitere Box" button allows adding more objects to the same image

 ### Training